Fineco Bank vs OctaFX Comparison

 Can I trust OctaFX?

-OctaFX has a trust score of 67, giving it a "High Risk" trust label.
+OctaFX has a Trust Score of 70, giving it a "Average Risk" Trust Score Label.

 Is Fineco Bank a good broker?